 Monitoring options provide visual information about app performance, such as long thread and GPU operations.

 Tap Profile GPU Rendering and then On screen as bars to display the GPU rendering profile as bars (figure 9).
-For more information, see Profile GPU Rendering Walkthrough.
+For more information, see Profile GPU rendering.

 App options help you understand how your app operates on the target device.